 As alluded to previously, I recommend starting with one search persona.

 Your one persona should be the type of searcher that will help your website the most.
 This may be in the form of sales, website usage, or newsletter sign-ups.
-The focus should be whatever is the primary purpose of your website, which was question #2 when you created your targeted search audience.
+The focus should be whatever is the primary purpose of your website.

-For this article, I’m going to show you how to use all these tools together minus the last one — Google Ads.
+I will show you how to use all these tools together for this article minus the last one — Google Ads.
 Mainly because you can use the other four tools for free when getting started.
-However, in my opinion, Google Ads is the superior option because it gives you solid data on real searches.
+However, in my opinion, Google Ads is the superior option because it gives you reliable data on actual searches.

 You can’t get better than that!
 I recommend checking out this article from Search Engine Land if you want to learn more.